tailhook/vagga/docs/build_steps.rst

      directory.
 Otherwise it's a url of the file to download.

    subdir
-     Subdirectory which command is run in.
+     (optional) Subdirectory which command is run in.
 May be ``.`` to run command inside the root of the archive.

      The common case is having a single directory in the archive, and that directory is used as a working directory for script by default.

+   sha256
+     (optional) Sha256 hashsum of the archive.
+If real hashsum is different this step will fail.

    script
      The command to use for installation of the archive.
 Default is effectively